 Ichthyosis is not anything like allergies that many Golden Retrievers suffer from.
 Ichthyosis very rarely bothers a dog.
 It doesn’t cause itching or scabbing like allergies.
 Ichthyosis in Golden Retrievers whether in its mildest form or its most severe is simply dandruff or flaky skin.

-The condition isn’t curable, but is usually well controlled with brushing, mild shampoos and conditioners, and a diet high in fatty acids.
+The condition isn’t curable.
+However, it is usually well-controlled with brushing, mild shampoos and conditioners, and a diet high in fatty acids.
 I have heard of several affected dogs who had flakes to totally disappear after just a change in diet.
-I personally believe that the dog food that many people are feeding is causing a whole host of problems in American dogs including the expression of Ichthyosis.
-The marketing strategies of the big dog food companies have convinced much of the American public (and even many vets) that food cheaply made with little meat, lots of grains, preservatives, and chemicals is what dogs thrive on.
+They type dog food being fed greatly affects the expression of Ichthyosis.
+See Our dog food page for more information on the effect that dog foods have on a dog’s life.

 What is the Significance of the New DNA Test?

-Because an affected diagnosis does not always (or even usually) mean a dog has a skin problem, because Ichthyosis in Golden Retrievers is rarely a condition that affects the quality of life of the dog, and because there are so few English Goldens who have tested as clear, we at Summer Brook have decided to test for Ichthyosis and make that information available to potential buyers, to take Ichthyosis test results in consideration, but to make other issues a priority.
+We make that information available to potential buyers.
+We take Ichthyosis test results in consideration, but to make other issues a priority.
 Some of our litters will have a parent clear of Ichthyosis, but not necessarily all.
 Any litter that we breed without a parent clear of Ichthyosis will have backgrounds clear of clinical signs of Ichthyosis.
 If we find evidence of clinical signs in the lines, that dog will be paired only with a clear.
 So far, we’ve not had a dog with visible signs of Ichthyosis nor has anyone ever reported to us that any puppy we’ve produced had skin problems of any kind.

 If you would like to do further reading on Ichthyosis in Golden Retrievers, click on any of the underlined links below.